 Discover the research plans of some of the first recipients of the Mark Flinn Award with our snapshots of previous winners.

-To be considered for a Mark Flinn Award, you need to complete and submit our Mark Flinn Award application form.
+To be considered for the Mark Flinn Award, you need to complete and submit our Mark Flinn Award application form.